Last update July 22, 2022

 It is a potent glucocorticoid used inhaled for asthma, nasally for rhinitis and polyps and applied topically on various skin disorders.

-At latest update no relevant data on this subject were found in connection with breastfeeding, however, its low systemic absorption rate with a high plasma protein-binding capacity makes that excretion into breast milk may be very unlikely.
+At latest update no relevant data on this subject were found in connection with breastfeeding.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.

 e-lactancia is a resource recommended by Asociación Española de Bancos de Leche Humana of Spain